 First and foremost, it can be more difficult to print with than PLA, depending on which brand of ABS you have purchased.

 It also wears under rough weather conditions and yellows under the UV rays of the sun.
 So if you were wondering why your once-white birdhouse is now tinted yellow, there’s your answer.

-If you want to know the difference between ABS and ASA filaments:
+If you want to know the key difference between ABS and ASA filaments:

-ASA has phenomenal strength and is exceptionally weather and chemical resistance, meaning it will withstand outdoor weather conditions of all sorts with unmatched durability.
+ASA has phenomenal strength and is exceptionally weather and chemical resistant, meaning it will withstand outdoor weather conditions of all sorts with unmatched durability.

 In addition, ASA has unparalleled retention of physical features.
 In other words, it keeps its shape even under harsh weather conditions.

-So if you’ve always wanted a 3D printed replica of Michelangelo’s David as the centerpiece for your garden without having to worry about his ‘special bits’ eroding, ASA has your back.
+So if you’ve always wanted a 3D printed replica of Michelangelo’s David as the centerpiece for your garden without worrying about his ‘special bits’ eroding, ASA has your back.

 As the two plastics have similar strength and toughness properties, they also both respond well to finishing, such as acetone smoothing.
 You can smooth ASA prints in acetone vapor similar to how you would with ABS.